Lisa: No, Dad, it's a rhetorical question.

 Max: Aww, Peej!
 Fishing with your dad!
 What could be more fun?PJ: Eating glass!
 You got any idea what fishing with him is like?!

 - PJ is just as guilty as Max is of giving Pete too much credit in this form, however, as he asks this when it's discovered Pete has been stealing water from Goofy's pipe.
 PJ, at least, catches himself:

 PJ: Wait, what's that supposed to mean, Max, huh?
 Are you suggesting that my dad would do something unethical or dishonest? (realization) 'Scuse me.
 For the sake of our friendship, don't answer that.

-In the Five-Episode Pilot of Gargoyles, when names are being given to the gargoyles that don't have any, the one who would be named Hudson argues against the ludicrousy of naming everything, asking if the sky and the river have names.
+- In the Five-Episode Pilot when names are being given to the gargoyles that don't have any, the one who would be named Hudson argues against the ludicrousy of naming everything, asking if the sky and the river need names.
 He is then told that the river in question is called the Hudson River.

 Blendin: Do you have any idea how many rules you just broke?
 [Beat] I'm asking.
 I wasn't there.
 It was probably a lot, right?

 - In Leroy & Stitch, Hämsterviel has the following conversation with minion Gantu:

 Hämsterviel: I think that went very well, don't you?Gantu: Actually, I think...Hämsterviel: I did not ask you what you think!Gantu: Actually, you did.
 I...Hämsterviel: No!
 It was a rhetorical question!
 Don't you know what a rhetorical question is?Gantu: Yes, sir.
 I believe it's...Hämsterviel: No, no!
 That was a rhetorical question too!
 Argh!